 Study of structure and internal dynamics of small groups, nature and functions of leadership and group participation, problem solving and decision making; frequent participation in group discussion activities.
+(Offered on demand only).

 Spch 0220 - Oral Interpretation of Literature (4)

 Techniques of oral interpretation and development of adequate intellectual and emotional responsiveness to meaning of literature.